Visualizing

 Obvious issues revolved around segments similar levels of steepness; They overlap and hide each other.
 It's also hard to see context within a diagram.
 This visualization fail entirely when there are multiple small to medium segments defined.

-burst (with opacity and ring)
+Burst (with opacity and ring)

 Adding a ring at the outside edge, and making the rays of the "burst" opaque can help show context.